Lee Min-ki: Acting

 After honing his acting in one-act dramas, Lee Min-ki first gained popularity on television in romantic comedies Love Truly (2006) and Dal-ja's Spring (2007).
 He then starred in the quirky low-rated cult series Evasive Inquiry Agency (2007) and alternated mainstream films with indies such as Oishii Man (2009).
 He gained favorable notices for his supporting roles in the thriller A Million as a hot-tempered Marine-turned-janitor who finds himself involved in a survival reality show, and the disaster film Tidal Wave, in which he plays a lifeguard who makes a heartbreaking sacrifice when a tsunami hits the Korean beach town of Haeundae.

 Lee then solidified his bona fide movie star status with his leading roles in the action film Quick and romantic comedy Spellbound.

 Lee starred alongside Kim Min-hee in the relationship drama Very Ordinary Couple (2013), a critically-acclaimed a box-office hit.

 He followed with leading roles in thriller Monster (2014), action noir For the Emperor (2014), and drama film Shoot Me in the Heart (2015), based on the bestselling novel of the same name by Jeong Yu-jeong.

 In 2017, Lee starred in the romantic-comedy drama Because This Is My First Life opposite Jung So-min, which had been his first television leading role in 10 years.
 This was followed with the fantasy melodrama The Beauty Inside (2018), based on the 2015 romantic comedy film of the same name.
 He played a man who suffers from prosopagnosia.

 In 2019, Lee returned to the small screen opposite Lee Yoo-young in the crime detective drama The Lies Within as detective Jo Tae-sik.
 On January 13, 2020, it was announced that Lee would star in the occult thriller film Three Days alongside Park Shin-yang and Lee Re.

 In 2021, Lee starred alongside Nana in the MBC romantic comedy Oh My Ladylord.
 After the contract with his former agency expired in September 2021, Lee signed a contract with Yeongsang ENT.
 The same year, he joined the JTBC television series My Liberation Notes which premiered in April 2022.
 He played the role of Yeom Chang-hee, the second of three siblings with no proper goal in life.

+In 2026, Lee starred in dark comedy short film Grim Reaper Life Extension Project as Kang-rim, a senior grim reaper who always deviates from the rules but ranks first in performance, alongside Monsta X's Hyungwon.